 # Story

-I did not get into software through the normal pipeline.
+I did not enter software through the normal pipeline.

-argument hold up when the room is hostile.
+- make the argument hold when the room is hostile

 That training never left.
 I just switched mediums.